 Sean Thomas Higgins received his Bachelor of Arts and Masters of Arts in Psychology from California State University Fullerton in 2004 and 2006.
 While at CSUF Sean was a President’s Scholar, ran track and cross country and was a member of Lambda Chi Alpha fraternity.
 He graduated from both programs Summa Cum Laude.

 Sean then went on to attend University of Southern California Gould School of Law where he graduated in 2009.
-While at USC, Sean law clerked at the Los Angeles County District Attorney’s Office, Sex Crimes Division, as well as at Shernoff Bidart Echeverria Bentley, a leading insurance bad faith firm.
+While at USC, Sean law clerked at the Los Angeles County District Attorney’s Office, Sex Crimes Division, as well as at a leading insurance bad faith firm.

 Sean now leads the dietary supplement division of the firm and has handled large mass torts involving diet drugs like Hydroxycut, a recalled weight loss and workout supplement which caused acute liver failure, transplants and death.
-He is currently heading a large litigation with hundreds of lawsuits against USPLabs, a Dallas dietary supplement firm with several lines of synthetic, illegal, ineffective and unsafe weight loss and workout supplements causing scores of serious injuries including death, transplant, heart attack, stroke and liver failure.
-Recently, after being forced to withdraw and recall these products, the principals of USPLabs were indicted for their illegal behavior.
+He handled and resolved a large litigation with hundreds of lawsuits against USPLabs, a Dallas dietary supplement firm with several lines of synthetic, illegal, ineffective and unsafe weight loss and workout supplements causing scores of serious injuries including death, transplant, heart attack, stroke and liver failure.
+After being forced to withdraw and recall these products, the principals of USPLabs pleaded guilty for their illegal behavior.

 Sean is a twin and one of eight children of which five are lawyers and one is a homicide detective.
-He is married and has a two year old girl.
+He is married and has two girls.
 He enjoys running and traveling to Ireland.